UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Ethics Statement

 As mentioned throughout this paper, all the datasets we collected for \textsc{UniversalCEFR} based on our criteria presented in Section~\ref{sec:universal_cefr} are already publicly accessible with permissive licenses, and can be used for non-commercial research purposes.
 While there are three corpora from \textsc{UniversalCEFR}---namely APA-LHA, DEplain, EFCAMDAT---that require users to fill a short form and agree to terms, we still classified them as publicly accessible due to the quick response to access approval.

-In the context of the EU AI Act, the use of AI systems for educational purposes is classified under \textit{high risk}, especially those that are intended to \textit{"to evaluate learning outcomes, including when those outcomes are used to steer the learning process of natural persons in educational and vocational training institutions at all levels."} \cite{aiact2024}.
+In the context of the EU AI Act, the use of AI systems for educational purposes, especially those that are intended to \textit{"to evaluate learning outcomes, including when those outcomes are used to steer the learning process of natural persons in educational and vocational training institutions at all levels"} \cite{aiact2024}, is classified under \textit{high risk}.
 Thus, AI systems that will be released in the market with these goals are required to comply with obligations for high-risk systems, including data governance with high-quality, representative datasets.
 As a form of contribution towards meeting these requirements, the \textsc{UniversalCEFR} is an initiative that will allow researchers and developers access to diverse, multilingual, multidimensional CEFR-labeled texts which can be used for designing systems that are representative, explainable, and fair.